You say you’re disappointed – what on earth were you thinking about when Mueller was first appointed special counsel?

 A Nationalist color guard in military formation unveiled the outlawed Puerto Rican flag.
-With clenched fists in the air, the crowd began to sing “La Borinqueña” — the original (revolutionary) version of the national anthem of the Puerto Rican people.
+With clenched fists in the air, the crowd began to sing “La Borinqueña” — the original (revolutionary) version of the Puerto Rican national anthem, written by Lola Rodriguez De Tio.

 At this point, the police had completely sealed off the area where the nationalist protest was gathering.
 With grenades, tear-gas bombs, carbine rifles and Tommy sub-machine guns, under the directions of Blanton Winship the police prepared for the bloody onslaught.

 Once the crowd began to march, knowing that the mostly young participants were unarmed, the police did the unimaginable — they opened fire.

 The barrage lasted about 13 minutes.
 The participants which included elderly and children helplessly attempted to escape the unexpected horror.
 People began to desperately run to save their lives from bullets flying everywhere.
 They screamed terrified witnessing the chaos and blood splattering bodies of compatriots who fell to the ground from gunshots wounds.

 When the shooting ended, 21 people had been killed and over 200 wounded.
 The American Civil Liberties Union investigated the tragedy.
 It was concluded by forensic investigation that those who died were shot in the back.
 The event brought sadness and shock throughout Puerto Rico.
 The funeral procession for the martyrs was one of the largest in the country’s history — about 20,000 people attended.

 The cruelty of the Ponce Massacre sheds light on the many heinous acts committed by the U.S. in Puerto Rico.
 Destruction, death, plunder and rape are the trademarks of colonialism.
 U.S. rulers perceive Puerto Ricans as expendable; let us not forget how modern times Washington officials allowed 4,743 Puerto Ricans to die from neglect, following the devastation of Hurricane Maria.

 “It was love for the freedom of our homeland — Puerto Rico,” Nationalist iconic figure Doña Isabel Rosado once said, “that gave strength to the martyrs of Ponce.
 Nothing in this world is more powerful than this emotion — not even the guns of the colonial assassins.”